SBS-team/chaaat/README.md

 Site Description
 ----------------
-Chaat is a free open-source application which creates for real-time commnication with your partners, friends e.t.c.
+Chaat is an open-source application which creates for real-time commnication with your partners, friends e.t.c.
 This app executes in HipChat style and has such functionality as:
 - creating chat rooms where you have an opportunity to сommunicte with a group of people you add
 - chating with person privately
 - adding you friends to your friend list withot any limits